 It’s no secret that the future is bright for the cannabis industry.
 According to Leafly, the US cannabis industry supports over 320,000 full-time jobs.
 That’s an impressive number considering the industry is still young by many standards.
 While this growth is exciting for entrepreneurs, there are still many federal regulations that make it challenging for dispensary owners to operate.
 One of these challenges includes paying your dispensary workers.
+So, how do dispensaries pay their employees?
+We created this guide to catch up on everything you need to know about dispensary payroll.

 Where to get help with dispensary payroll